gear-tech/gear-js/api/README.md

 ## Description

-The Gear-JS API provides a set of utilities, libraries and tools that enable JavaScript applications to interact with smart contracts running in the Gear network via queries to a Gear node.
+The Gear-JS API provides a set of utilities, libraries and tools that enable JavaScript applications to interact with smart contracts running in the Gear-based networks via queries to a Gear node.

 ## Installation